caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 The proxy **buffers responses** by default for wire efficiency:

-- **flush_interval** is a [duration value](/docs/conventions#durations) that defines how often Caddy should flush the buffered response body to the client.
-Set to -1 to disable buffering.
-It is set to -1 automatically for requests that have a `text/event-stream` response or for HTTP/2 requests where the Content-Length is unspecified.
+- **flush_interval** is a [duration value](/docs/conventions#durations) that adjusts how often Caddy should flush the response buffer to the client.
+By default, no periodic flushing is done.
+A negative value disables response buffering, and flushes immediately after each write to the client.
+This option is ignored when the upstream's response is recognized as a streaming response, or if its content length is `-1`; for such responses, writes are flushed to the client immediately.
 - **buffer_requests** will cause the proxy to read the entire request body into a buffer before sending it upstream.
 This is very inefficient and should only be done if the upstream requires reading request bodies without delay (which is something the upstream application should fix).
 - **buffer_responses** will cause the entire response body to be read and buffered in memory before being proxied to the client.
 This should be avoided if at all possible for performance reasons, but could be useful if the backend has tighter memory constraints.
 - **max_buffer_size** if body buffering is enabled, this sets the maximum size of the buffers used for the requests and responses.
 This accepts all size formats supported by [go-humanize](https://github.com/dustin/go-humanize/blob/master/bytes.go).